luschool/oopsslackersluschool/oopsslackersweek1individual.md

 SMB File Server - samba - TCP ports 139/445 - UDP ports 137/138 - https://packages.debian.org/stretch/samba - https://www.raspberrypi.org/magpi/samba-file-server/
 Web Server Useful? - Research needed for http boot utilization with wimboot - http://ipxe.org/howto/winpe

+<a name="steps"></a>

-### Initial Steps and Goals -  <a name="steps"></a>
+### Initial Steps and Goals -

-* DISCLAIMER * This will be where I write down my understanding of our initial steps and questions that need answers to get the project off the ground.
-Only putting down the basic steps not the full details required for each one.
-Using question marks to note my uncertainty because there's a high chance parts will be incorrect.
-This is more of a way for me to visualize what all is required to help me focus my research and find answers to any questions I have.
+**DISCLAIMER** This is a basic outline of the steps it seems we must take first to start building this system.
+Not going into full detail since its just to show some goals for the near future.
+I'm using question marks to note my uncertainty because there's a high chance parts are incorrect.
+This is more of a way for me to visualize what all is required to help me focus my research and find answers to all the questions I have.

 Setup a TFTP server on a Raspberry Pi to host iPXE files.
 Setup a DHCP server on the same Raspberry Pi.